goseind/datadog-actions-wf-usage/README.md

     runs-on: ubuntu-latest
     strategy:
       matrix:
-        WFs: [WF Filename One, WF Filename Two] # Runs for each workflow defined in the brackets
+        WFs: [workflow_one.yml, workflow_two.yml] # Runs for each workflow defined in the brackets
     steps:
       - name: Use my action
         uses: goseind/datadog-gh-actions@v1.0.0